Subscribe

 Recent Developments

-Lack of a comprehensive set of hydrogen codes and standards have been a major hurdle to the development of a hydrogen economy.
+The 2016 Dr. Kasturirangan Report recommended an independent Hydrogen Safety Authority (HSA) be created at the national level with jurisdiction on all safety aspects related to hydrogen energy and fuel cells – a recommendation that has yet to be implemented.
 Globally, most hydrogen standards are at the International Organization for Standardization (ISO) level in ISO Technical Committee 197 (Hydrogen Technologies) and the International Electrotechnical Committee IEC TC 105 (Fuel Cells).
 India is a member of the ISO/TC-197 Committee and should incorporate the globally harmonised hydrogen standards for India through BIS.
 It is worthwhile to note that in 2020, the Ministry of Road Transport, under the Government of India, included hydrogen fuel-cell vehicles within the Automotive Industry Standard (AIS) 157:2020 till Bureau of Indian Standards (BIS) specifications are framed.

 IH2A Position

 IH2A recommends a uniform set of Bharat H2 standards for hydrogen storage, transport, and dispensation, that are globally harmonized and inter-operable across different use-cases and sectors.
-A uniform set of technical standards and safety certifications for industrial clusters and commercial scale use-cases, for high-pressure and liquified hydrogen storage and transport is an important pre-requisite for building a domestic value chain.

 Workgroup 2 Lead